Virginia university employee in hot water for 'homophobic' tweet criticizing bisexual DC Comic

 "Our community is hurt and disappointed in the way this university has dealt with the homophobic and racist statements of Professor Nelson," the petition states.

-Abigail Honeycutt, the student who started the petition, told Fox News that while she supports free speech, everyone should have consequences for what they say.
+Abigail Honeycutt, the student who started the petition, told Fox News that while she supports free speech, everyone should face consequences for what they say.

-"Words have power and can have lasting damage no matter who says them but they are especially hurtful and powerful from a person in a position of power," Honeycutt said.
+"Words have power and can have lasting damage no matter who says them, but they are especially hurtful and powerful from a person in a position of power," Honeycutt said.

 CHARLES BARKLEY BLASTS TNT 'BOSSES' OVER CANCEL CULTURE: 'YOU CAN’T EVEN HAVE FUN NOWADAYS'

-Jim Hanchett, the Chief Communications Officer at Christopher Newport University told Fox News that the university president, Paul Trible, sent a message to the university community on Oct.
+Jim Hanchett, the chief communications officer at Christopher Newport University, told Fox News that university President Paul Trible sent a message to the university community Oct.
 18 expressing that Nelson's comments have caused "great pain."

-"Last week, Sophia Nelson tweeted a question, and previously tweeted other comments, that have caused great pain and outrage for many members of our Christopher Newport family.
+"Last week, Sophia Nelson tweeted a question and previously tweeted other comments that have caused great pain and outrage for many members of our Christopher Newport family.
 When one of us hurts, we all hurt," Trible said.

 Hanchett said that Nelson would come to campus for an "open dialogue" with members of the university community.

-While Nelson apologized to the campus community, she said that there shouldn't be this type of reaction when disagreements form.
+While Nelson apologized to the campus community, she argued there shouldn't be this type of reaction over disagreements.

 CLICK HERE TO GET THE FOX NEWS APP